rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvchad_ui.md

 ![NvimTree](../images/nvim_tree.png)

-As we can see below, after NORMAL the open file is not shown but instead the buffer with NvimTree.
-In case we are not in the right buffer, we can use the <kbd>SPACE</kbd> + <kbd>e</kbd> command provided by NvChad to switch the focus on NvimTree.
+As we can see below, after the "NORMAL" text, the open file is not shown but instead the buffer with NvimTree.
+In case we are not in the right buffer, we can use the <kbd>SPACE</kbd> + <kbd>e</kbd> command provided by NvChad to switch the focus to NvimTree.

 Once positioned, we will have a series of commands for working on the file tree.
 The most common commands are: